NickCorfmat/cmpm-121-final/README.md

     constructor(scene: PlayScene, gridConfig: GridConfig) {...}
 }
 ```
 From the example above, `scene` had to constrained to be of type `PlayScene` given how it consists of a specific list of properties.
-If we were still working in JavaScript, we could have passed `LoadScene` to the Grid's constructor without compilation errors, yet this would inevitably break the game once Grid needed to access properties exclusive to `PlayScene`.
-TypeScript removes this vulnerability by requiring type-checking for all variables, function arguments, and return values.
+If we were still working in JavaScript, we could have easily passed `LoadScene` to the Grid's constructor without compilation errors, yet this would inevitably break the game once Grid needed to access properties exclusive to `PlayScene`.
+TypeScript removes this vulnerability by requiring type-checking for all variables, function arguments, and return values, making it the safer language to work with.

+Ultimately, the process of switching from the JavaScript to Typescript mainly demanded we pay closer attention to how the deployment process works, but for the most part, proved to be a manageable transition.
+As of right now, our team is more confident in our code's resilience thanks to the integration of strict type-checking.